 A way to declare an exclusive intent to change a particular file or directory.
 For example, "I can't commit any changes to the web pages right now.
 It seems Alfred has them all locked while he fixes their background images."
 Not all version control systems even offer the ability to lock, and of those that do, not all require the locking feature to be used.
 This is because parallel, simultaneous development is the norm, and locking people out of files is (usually) contrary to this ideal.

-The recommendations in this section are not targeted toward a particular version control system, and should be simple to implement in any of them.
+The recommendations in this section are not targeted toward a particular version control system, and should be implementable in any of them.
 Consult your specific system's documentation for details.

-The reason versioning everything together in one place is important is so people only have to learn one mechanism for submitting changes.
+The reason to version everything together in one place is so that people only have to learn one mechanism for submitting changes.
 Often a contributor will start out making edits to the web pages or documentation, and move to small code contributions later, for example.
 When the project uses the same system for all kinds of submissions, people only have to learn the ropes once.
 Versioning everything together also means that new features can be committed together with their documentation updates, that branching the code will branch the documentation too, etc.

 Don't keep generated files under version